 Make the Room Your Child’s Kingdom

 Your child’s room is where a lot of their daily indoor activities will take place.
 You want their room to be somewhere they love being.
 That’s especially true at night when it’s time for them to sleep.
 By allowing your child to help design their room, you give them some say in the kingdom they want.
 For optimum sleep, you can allow them to pick a bed, quality and affordable mattress, and bedding that makes them want to spend time in bed at night.
+To save some bucks while doing this, keep an eye on the major seasonal mattress sales like, for example, this Memorial Day mattress sale.

 For children, in particular, colors have a great deal of influence over their moods.
 If you want to create a room environment that’s happy for playtime, you would choose colors like yellow and white.
 For sleep, the two best colors seem to be blue and green.
 Shades of blue and green tend to have a calming effect on children, often resulting in lower heart rate and anxiety.
 By the way, you absolutely want to avoid colors like red, orange and black.